 Basement flooding is a serious problem, and can be caused by anything from a leak in your basement walls to blockage in a sewer pipe.
 It can damage your home, and chronically wet houses are linked to respiratory problems.
 If you have repeated basement flooding, it can even hike up your insurance rates.
 Even if your flooding is localized, it can spread mold through the basement area which can turn into a big problem.
 Sump pumps work by either pumping the sub-surface water to an existing drain line (if allowed by code) or expels the water outside of the home to a municipal storm drain or dry well.
 If your home is flooded regularly and you do not have a sump pump, you are losing valuable living space!

 Do you want to turn your basement into a livable space by adding a bathroom?
 You might need an ejector pump!
 Unlike sump pumps, which are responsible only for carrying water from your home, ejector pumps are designed to pump residential or household sewage backward to a destination such as an elevated septic tank or city sewer.
 Since the basement is below ground level, there needs to be some way for the water and waste to travel upwards.
 Also, if the geography of your home prevents the sewer from flowing fast enough on its own, an ejector pump is needed.
-Whether you need an ejector pump repaired or you need a new one installed in your suburban Chicagoland home, Precision Plumbing, Heating and Cooling can help.
+Whether you need an ejector pump repaired or you need a new one installed in your suburban Chicagoland home, Precision Plumbing, Sewer Drain Cleaning can help.